Peace in the Yard: 7 Ways To Dog Proof Your Fence

 5. Coyote Rollers: If you have a jumper or climber, you can try these rollers, designed to make it impossible for coyotes to get a grip on the top of the fence (the bar spins).
 Think rolling pins at the top of your fence.
 You can DIY this with PVC pipe, if you’re handy.

 6. Lean-Ins: Another option is to build lean-ins using farm fencing, so that the top of your fence is angled in a bit horizontal to the ground.
 It’s like adding a little awning of security.
-It’s also like a cat fence, only sturdier.
+Here’s one to check out.
+It’s like a cat fence, only sturdier.

 If your dog is a champion jumper, and none of this is enough, you may have to consider an expanded exercise area that is totally enclosed with a ceiling.
 Or a Bio-Dome (sans Pauly Shore, since you actually like your dog).